 4. Bring arms down at sides then lift out to sides, like flying.

 5. Tap toes and heels.

-6. Kick foot up toward ceiling.
+6. Kick foot up toward the ceiling.
 Alternate legs.

 See simple.
 Nothing hard.
-Unfortunately the days of getting stronger probably isn’t happening.
+Unfortunately, the days of getting stronger probably aren’t happening.
 All we can do is help them keep being able to do what little they still can.